truejams/LoRa_Rescue/README.md

   - New Download Link: https://sites.google.com/chromium.org/driver/
   - Old link will be deprecated soon
 - Added a function for DBSCAN called dbscan()
+- Code uploads FoliumMapping.jpg and .html to Firebase Storage

 Revised build v0.4.8 [Ianny]
 - The browser_driver is the folder directory where chromedriver.exe is contained